exodustx0/aoc-2021/README.md

 Right...
 Well, I got what I asked for: a spike in difficulty!
 This day delivered.
 Pathfinding algorithms, y'all.
 So, I've looked into pathfinding algorithms before in passing, for their use in solving mazes which I find fascinating.
 I remembered a few minutes into the challenge that I'd once seen [a video that demonstrates the A* algorithm](https://youtu.be/icZj67PTFhc) (followed this guy for his NES stuff, stuck around for videos like these), so I rewatched it, reacquainted myself with the algorithm, and mostly copied what he did for my implementation.

 The heuristics part of the algorithm _properly_ baffles me.
 Simply returning `1` resulted in the fastest (~8s on my machine) correct solve.
 I might at some point return to this and try to figure out how this _should_ work, but for now, this works, it netted me the points, and I want to clear my head of this!

+### Day 16

+Heck yeah!
+I'd been hoping that there'd be a challenge to do with parsing binary data.
+Loved this!